malmostad/wag/pages/getting_started.md

 If you're using AMD loading of assets, all individual files must be minified and you need to optimize the balance between the number of HTTP request and the size of the files.

 ## The Masthead
 The masthead, seen at the top of this page, is automatically included on every intranet page when you use the global assets.
-The `margin-top` on the `body` of your application must leave room for the masthead that has a fixed position on wider viewports.
-TODO: on all sizes?
+The `margin-top` on the `body` of your application must leave room for the masthead that has a fixed position on wider viewports and absolute on narrow ones.

 The masthead is responsive and you must set the `viewport` meta tag in your application for it to work (see above).